casper-devrel/docs-redux/cspr-docs/docs/concepts/accounts-and-keys.md

 :::tip

-The payment amount varies based on each transaction and network [chainspec](../concepts/glossary/C.md#chainspec).
+The payment amount varies based on each deploy and network [chainspec](../concepts/glossary/C.md#chainspec).

 :::

-The Casper command-line client requires the secret key in *PEM* format to send a transaction from this account.
+The Casper command-line client requires the secret key in *PEM* format to send a Deploy from this account.
 If you want to use existing Ethereum keys with the command-line client, a conversion to *PEM* format is needed.

 The following example is a JS script that generates a *PEM* file, using a [key encoder](https://github.com/stacks-network/key-encoder-js) and Node.js.
 To install these components, do the following: